codio/tutorial_yo_angular/annotations.md

 Okay, hit enter once your inputs look like you see above.
 Yeoman will automatically scaffold out your app, grab your dependencies, and pull in a few useful Grunt tasks for your workflow.
 After a short wait it will be ready.

-Don't worry if you see a log error like this
+Don't worry if you see a log error like this followed by other errors

     npm ERR!
     npm ERR!
 Additional logging details can be found in: npm ERR!     /home/codio/workspace/npm-debug.log
     npm ERR! not ok code 0

+If you do see these errors, close the terminal window and re open to then run `bower install` and when completed `npm install`

 @annotation:tour
 #Explore the File Tree